moby/moby/docs/sources/userguide/dockerimages.md

 We can see we've returned a lot of images that use the term `sinatra`.
-We've returned a list of image names, descriptions, Stars (which measure the social popularity of images - if a user likes an image then they can "star" it), and the Official and Trusted statuses.
-Official repositories are XXX and Trusted repositories are [Trusted Build](/userguide/dockerrepos/) that allow you to validate the source and content of an image.
+We've returned a list of image names, descriptions, Stars (which measure the social popularity of images - if a user likes an image then they can "star" it), and the Official and Automated build statuses.
+Official repositories are built and maintained by the [Stackbrew](https://github.com/dotcloud/stackbrew) project, and Automated repositories are [Automated Builds]( /userguide/dockerrepos/#automated-builds) that allow you to validate the source and content of an image.

 We've reviewed the images available to use and we decided to use the `training/sinatra` image.
 So far we've seen two types of images repositories,